Animation

 Exporting + Stitching Frames

-Some environments support exporting frames as video, but neither JavaScript nor p5.js has this feature.
+p5.js does not have a built in way to export your sketch as a video.
 However, p5.js does make it easy to export individual frames.
-You can create an image sequence by including the frame number in the name of each exported frame.
+You can create an image sequence by exporting each frame and including the frame number in the name.
 Then the sequence can be stitched into a video using separate software.
 The following utility function wraps p5.js’s save() function to make exporting image sequences easier.

 // saveFrame - a utility function to save the current frame out with a nicely formatted name